What is Inventory Management? Objectives, Challenges, Importance & 10 Benefits of Implementing Inventory Management in 2023

 You May Also Read: What is Shopify Inventory Management?

 How Can InventoryLogIQ Aid in Managing Inventory?

 Inventory planning can be tremendously complex, and if not executed adeptly can lead to a significant loss in sales.
-To simplify this, InventoryLogIQ uses advanced AI algorithms to generate deep SKU-level actionable insights which will enable you to enhance your inventory turns, and lower RTOs, by placing the right product at the right fulfilment centre at the right quantity.
+To simplify this, InventoryLogIQ uses advanced AI algorithms to generate deep SKU-level actionable insights which will enable you to enhance your inventory turns, and lower RTOs, by placing the right product at the right fulfillment center at the right quantity.

 You may tackle inventory difficulties with the aid of InventoryLogIQ’s multifaceted approach.
 Some of the ways we can assist you are as follows:

 Many parties involved in the supply chain have chosen to switch from just-in-time to just-in-case inventory management techniques.
 In order to prevent stockouts in the event of a disruption, this shift entails stockpiling extra goods.
 Unfortunately, carrying excess stock increases related storage and handling expenses, and figuring out how much safety stock you actually need can be challenging.

 In order to maximise your profits by keeping the right SKUs in stock and avoiding overstocking and out-of-stock situations.
 InventorylogIQ offers AI-based monitoring software to identify and increase product availability and mitigate potential sales losses through smarter inventory planning.